 - Understand why some tree builds may fail

 See steps below to build an on-demand Overview, Targeted, or Non-contextualized phylogenetic tree with samples of interest.

-- (Optional) When selecting samples of interest to force include in your tree build, the first option is to select samples from the table on your Sample page.
-Alternatively, you can add samples using their CZ GEN EPI Private or Public IDs and/or IDs from public databases (GISAID ID for SARS-CoC-2 or GenBank ID for Mpox) (see step 4 below).
+(Optional) When selecting samples of interest to force include in your tree build, the first option is to select samples from the table on your Sample page.
+Alternatively, you can add samples using their CZ GEN EPI Private or Public IDs and/or IDs from public databases.
+Public IDs for SARS-CoV-2 samples include GISAID IDs or GenBank Isolate Names, whereas Mpox Public IDs reflect GenBank Accession IDs (see step 4 below).
 To include samples from the table on your Sample page, select samples of interest by adding a checkmark.
 Remember that you can filter samples on the table to search and select samples of interest.

 Select samples for on-demand phylogenetic tree building and click on the tree icon representing the "Run Phylogenetic Analysis" dropdown menu on the right-hand side of the Sample page.

 Click on "Nextstrain Phylogenetic Tree" from the "Run Phylogenetic Analysis" dropdown menu on the right-hand side of the page.